The Worst Job Interview Answers

 And Tips for Saying the Right Thing Instead

-Here are a few examples of the worst types of answers to interview questions, along with tips on what you can say instead to impress the interviewer.
+Take a look at some examples of the worst types of answers to interview questions, so you can be sure to avoid giving these responses during your next interview.
+You'll also find tips on what you can say instead to impress the interviewer.

 Why Should We Hire You?

-Bad answers: "I don't know."
-"It sounds like a good job."
+Bad answers: "I don't know" or "It sounds like a good job."

 Tell Me About Your Last Job